LabKey/labkey-ui-components/packages/querygrid/README.md

 Query Grid for LabKey schema/query data views

 ## Release Notes ##

+### version 0.11.0
+*Released*: 24 July 2019
+* port FormStep and related helpers from Biologics
+* port handleInputTab and handleTabKeyOnTextArea from Biologics
+* add AssayWizardModel, BatchPropertiesPanel, RunPropertiesPanel, and RunDataPanel from Biologics
+* port AssayUploadGridLoader, AssayUploadResultModel, uploadAssayRunFiles and importAssayRun from Biologics
+* add deleteAssayRuns method, AssayRunDeleteConfirmModal, and AssayResultDeleteConfirmModal
+* factor out AssayImportSubMenuItem and getImportItemsForAssayDefinitions and port from Biologics
+* port loadSelectedSamples from Biologics and export getSelection

 ### version 0.10.3
 *Released*: 23 July 2019
 * Add columnFilter to QueryInfoForm

 ### version 0.10.2
 *Released*: 23 July 2019
 * For QueryInfoForm, add ability to disable Submit until change is made
 * For QueryInfoForm, add onFormChange handler

+### version 0.10.1
+*Released*: 17 July 2019
+* Fix @glass/base dependencies for omnibox package

+### version 0.10.0
+*Released*: 17 July 2019
+* add support for messages to QueryGrid
+* enables hot reloading of CSS in Storybook for all packages

 ### version 0.9.1
 *Released*: 17 June 2019
 *  Update package for changes to @glass/base v0.9.0